Applying for Admission

 Stevens also has an Early Decision II process.
 The application procedures are the same, however, the deadline for application is January 15 with a notification date of February 15.

 To be considered for Early Decision, please indicate this on your application and submit it with all of the additional information required by November 15 for ED I/January 15 for ED II.

 Applying Early Admission

 Under very special circumstances we will accept students who have finished their high school requirements at the end of their junior year.
-You must adhere to the same requirements and deadlines as those applying for regular admission, meet with the Dean of University Admissions to discuss your candidacy, and submit a letter of support from your high school principal or headmaster.
+You must adhere to the same requirements and deadlines as those applying for admission.

 Stevens participates in the Advanced Placement (AP) Program of the College Entrance Examination Board.
 You may receive college credit toward your degree for various examinations.
 For a detailed list and additional information, refer to the section entitled Academic Procedures and Requirements in this catalog.
 Be sure to list these exams and the scores received on your application.

 Stevens Link Program